etoroxlabs/etoroxlabs.github.io/index.md

       eToroX Labs is a research and development arm of the international trading platform and multi-asset brokerage company, eToro.
 For over a decade, eToro has been driven by a clear vision: To open the global markets for everyone to trade and invest, in a simple and transparent way.
     </p>
     <p>
-      With the recent launch of the cryptocurrency exchange eToroX, eToro made another great leap towards introducing transparency and openness in financial markets.
+      With the recent launch of the Institutional cryptocurrency exchange eToroX, eToro made another leap towards introducing transparency and openness in financial markets.
     </p>
   </div>
   <div class="col-sm-6">